learn-co-students/phrg-looping-times-pca-000/README.md

   * Fill out the content of the `using_times` method so that calling it will `puts` the desired phrase, `"Wingardium Leviosa"` seven times by using the `times` keyword.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-looping-times/pulls) or [pull-request](https://github.com/learn-co-curriculum/phrg-looping-times/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG The `times` Construct</p>